MikenzieAlasca/F21-1010/lab/lab-07/Lab-07.raw.md

 pieces of information, and a method called `open_restaurant()` that prints a message indicating that the restaurant is open.

+Have a function that sets the boolean flag that makes the restaurant open or closed.
+Call this `set_is_open` and it should take a single parameter of True or False.

 Make two instances of the restaurant using your class.
 One with a restaurant called 'Good Eats', and the other with a restaurant called 'Family Diner'.